-When two or more companies are negotiating the terms and conditions of a commercial transaction, such as a joint venture or partnership, they often need an instrument to fix the in principle interim arrangements, communications, and concessions achieved during the negotiation process before signing a final contract.
+When two or more companies are negotiating the terms and conditions of a commercial transaction, such as a joint venture or partnership, they often need an instrument to fix the in-principle interim arrangements, communications, and concessions achieved during the negotiation process before signing a final contract.

-Sometimes, the label of the MOU is used interchangeably with other titles, for example, a term sheet, memorandum of agreement, or a letter of intent, although in Singapore, the latter is most often used in the context of renting a property.
-That being said, a memorandum of association can be best viewed as a non-binding agreement to agree (except for certain clauses), setting the framework for the negotiations and concluding a final agreement.
+Sometimes, the label of the MOU in Singapore is used interchangeably with other titles, for example, a term sheet, memorandum of agreement, or a letter of intent, although in Singapore, the latter is most often used in the context of renting a property.
+That being said, a memorandum of understanding can be best viewed as a non-binding agreement to agree (except for certain clauses), setting the framework for the negotiations and concluding a final agreement.

 What is the Purpose of MOUs

-MOUs fulfill several important functions, such as:
+MOUs in Singapore fulfill several important functions, such as:

-- formally declaring that the parties are negotiating a contract;
+• formally declaring that the parties are negotiating a contract;

-- stipulating binding obligations, for example, confidentiality and non-competition clauses;
+• stipulating binding obligations, for example, confidentiality and non-competition clauses;

-- defining prerequisite conditions for starting the main contract, e.g., receiving a permit from a governmental authority;
+• defining prerequisite conditions for starting the main contract, e.g., receiving a permit from a governmental authority;

-- outlining key terms and conditions of the final contract, such as amounts and key obligations; and
+• outlining key terms and conditions of the final contract, such as amounts and key obligations; and

-- reiterating parties’ agreements on the negotiated issues in a formal document for the avoidance of misunderstanding.
+• reiterating parties’ agreements on the negotiated issues in a formal document for the avoidance of misunderstanding.

 Terms to be Included